 Research shows resistance training plays a powerful role in improving your happiness.

-Enjoy Your Workouts More
+1. Enjoy Your Workouts More

-Manage Anxiety and Stress Better
+2. Manage Anxiety and Stress Better

-Seems counterintuitive, but resistance training puts your body under stress, which better prepares you to face other stressors in your everyday life, explains Meyer.
-“You’re the one who’s choosing to challenge yourself in the workout.
-That sense of control might be part of why people feel less anxious and less stressed after resistance training.”
+This may seem counterintuitive, since resistance training puts your body under stress, but this type of healthy stress better prepares you to face other aggravations in your everyday life, explains Meyer.
+“You’re the one who’s choosing to challenge yourself in the workout,” he says.
+“That sense of control might be part of why people feel less anxious and less stressed after resistance training.”
 Your workouts can also help to build mental resilience so you can navigate the ups and downs of your day with ease.

-Reset Your Mood
+3. Reset Your Mood

 If you can’t seem to shake a negative mindset, shifting your focus to resistance training may help.
-Researchers from University of Tennessee* found both aerobic and resistance training increased the positive state of mind of the participants.
+Researchers from the University of Tennessee found both aerobic and resistance training increased the positive state of mind of the participants.

-Relieve Depression Symptoms
+4. Relieve Depression Symptoms